 Browse our Offerings!

 Our 2018 Catalogue lists 345 book titles grouped into over 75 themed series.

 How it Works

-- Browse the catalogue of available discussion topics and the roster of available scholars, and review our R&D Guidelines and FAQs.
+- Browse the catalogue of available discussion topics and review our R&D Guidelines and FAQs.

-- Contact VHC to check on the availability of a series or book title.
-Contact a scholar to set a tentative schedule for the series, and discuss any special arrangements.
+- Contact a facilitator to set a tentative schedule for the series, and discuss any special arrangements.

 - Request the program using our online form at least eight weeks in advance.
 We’ll respond within one week.

 - Publicize the series once it’s been approved.
 Contact the scholar to confirm all details.
 We’ll mail you the books, along with a packet of promotional materials and paperwork.